🎮

 GKD Mini Plus Classic pairs the hardware with 3.5 inch, IPS, 60 Hz, 640 x 480, 4:3, and 228.57 PPI.
 That is the kind of detail stack retro buyers should linger on, because a handheld can be technically capable and still feel wrong if the aspect ratio, sharpness, and scaling story are off.
 The screen protection is listed as Tempered Glass (OCA Laminated), a small clue that often hints at how polished or rough the front face might feel in daily use.

 The controls are described with Cross Upper placement, Dual thumbsticks (L3/R3?)
 Lower placement, 4 Buttons, L1, R1, L2, R2 Shelf, and Power, Brightness, Menu, Volume +-, 2 side buttons mapped to A & B for vertical/tate mode games.
 That matters more than many spec sheets admit, because the difference between a fun handheld and a fatiguing one often shows up in the D-pad, shoulder shape, and how naturally the thumbs settle into place.
-If the screen is what sells a handheld in screenshots, the controls are what decide whether it earns repeat sessions.
+A device can run a game and still fail the vibe test if the controls feel like an afterthought.

 The 4:3 aspect ratio adds another layer to the story.
 The right screen is not always the fanciest one.
 Sometimes it is the one that makes your core library look natural instead of merely possible.